Pranjal448/IPSEC-Covert-Channel/README.md

 # IPSEC-Covert-Channel

-Perfect 👍
-Below is **direct README-style content** — no explanations, no commentary.
-You can paste this straight into `README.md`.

----

-# Virtual Machine Setup and Network Configuration
+## Virtual Machine Setup and Network Configuration

-## 1. Overview
+### 1. Overview

 This project was developed and tested using a virtualized environment to ensure isolation, reproducibility, and controlled networking.
 Two Ubuntu virtual machines were created on a single Ubuntu host system using native Linux virtualization tools.

 ---

+// steps to open virtual machine

 ## 2. Host System Details